 3:30 p.m.
 Yey!
 Finally, I moved out of the church.
 I couldn’t believe five hours had gone by!
 I tried to say the rosary but the church was abuzz with the drone of conversations.
 The monitor also showed COVID info on a loop.

 Outside, the line moved faster.
 Gabby checked the line leading to the gym or vaccination site.
 Ten frontliners, who were on the other side of the church, were sent in alternately with ten seniors.
 At least there was some order.

 Here are the steps I went through.
-Here the tables had signs for what they do.

 1. Registration: You show the form, they input or look for your name in the computer.
 Then they give you a ”Vaccine Passbook” with your name on it.
 This will be a breeze if you registered online.

 2. Next step, they take your blood pressure.